BOM-98/project_1/README.md

 #### User Story 4:

-- In order to continue learning and incorporating fresh perspectives into my firm, I want to stay up to date on the most recent advice and tools for creating a successful startup.
+- To continue learning and incorporating fresh perspectives into my firm, I want to stay up to date on the most recent advice and tools for creating a successful startup.

 - Scenario:

 	- Lisa, a 32-year-old startup founder, is constantly looking for fresh perspectives and tools to advance her company.
 	- She finds the Startup Academy website and sees the subscription form.
 	- To obtain regular information on new blog entries and resources, Lisa subscribes to the newsletter.
 	- She gets routed to a thank you page after submitting the form, which confirms her subscription.
-She then starts getting helpful content from the Startup Academy in her mailbox on a regular basis.
+She then starts getting helpful content from the Startup Academy in her mailbox regularly.

 ### Sitemap